vercel/micro-dev/readme.md

 - **Clipboard Support:** The local address is pasted to the clipboard automatically
 - **Port Selection:** Automatic detection and use of an open port (if the specified one is in use)
 - **Debug in Your Network:** The network address shown in addition to local one
-- **Duraction Logs:** Calculates and shows the duration for each request
+- **Duration Logs:** Calculates and shows the duration for each request
 - **Pretty Errors:** Prettifies the `Error` object if any exceptions are thrown

 ## Usage